gdagger/Supervised-Machine-Learning-Challenge/README.md

 # Supervised Machine Learning Challenge
 ### Glen Dagger

-The purpose of this challenge is create and fit a Logistic Regression model and Random Forest Classifier to the provided data in order to see which performed better.
+The purpose of this challenge is to create and fit a Logistic Regression model and Random Forest Classifier to the provided data in order compare performance.

 <hr>